-Using a free online design program called Canva, we’re going to walk you through how to format your logo for print on fabric, masks or even wallpaper!
+Using a free online design program called Canva, we’re going to walk you through how to format your logo for print on fabric, home decor or even wallpaper!
 Create a Canva account to get started, then follow along in the video or the written steps below.

 Go to Canva.com, click on the Create a design button in the top right corner and choose Custom dimensions.